We look at the differences between the two types of window restrictors

 The first question may be, what is a window restrictor and where should they be fitted?

-A window restrictor (also often called a window lock) of any type restricts the window opening to 100mm.
+A window restrictor (also often called a window lock) of any type enables you to restrict the window to opening no wider than 100mm.
 The reasons are usually to keep people safe from falls and to aid the security of a home or building.

 In some situations having window restrictors fitted is official guidance, particularly in healthcare environments and in education buildings above the ground floor.
 In homes, families often fit window restrictors to upstairs bedroom windows to help prevent children from falls.
 This is a sensible move as ROSPA, a leading organisation for the prevention of accidents in the UK state that over 4,000 children a year suffer falls from windows, which is particularly relevant where bedrooms and living spaces are above-ground floors in high-rise buildings.
 You can read our guide to choosing child window locks here